nstudach/autospider-salt/README.md

     messages)
 1. restart salt-master `$ service salt-master restart`

-## Create a config file and running spiderweb
+## Step 4:Create a config file and running spiderweb
 1. In `/etc/spiderweb/` create the file `config.json`.
    You can find find more information about the format in the readme file of the spiderweb directory.
 My file looks like this: